 \section{Introduction}

-Large language models (LLMs) have achieved remarkable success in natural language processing (NLP), demonstrating exceptional performance across a wide range of tasks due to their advanced language understanding and generation capabilities~\citep{gpt-4,LLaMA31,instructgpt,jiang2024mixtral,gemma2}.
-Existing benchmarks evaluate these models' abilities across various dimensions ~\citep{mt-eval,IFEVAL,he2024ultraeval,alpaca_eval}, such as knowledge~\citep{recall,pubmedqa}, reasoning~\citep{hotpotqa,dyval}, and understanding~\citep{adversarial_qa,alpaca_eval}.
-However, these benchmarks primarily focus on the model's ability to respond to individual questions or instructions, which is a critical limitation when considering the complexity of real-world interactions.
+Large language models (LLMs) have achieved remarkable success in natural language processing (NLP), demonstrating exceptional performance across a wide range of tasks due to their advanced language understanding, reasoning, and generation capabilities~\cite{gpt-4,LLaMA31,team2025gemma,qwen3}.
+Existing benchmarks evaluate these models' abilities across various dimensions ~\cite{IFEVAL,alpaca_eval}, such as understanding~\cite{adversarial_qa,alpaca_eval}, reasoning~\cite{hotpotqa,bean2024lingoly}, and knowledge~\cite{recall,pubmedqa}.
+However, these benchmarks primarily evaluate responses to individual questions or instructions, overlooking the complexity of real-world interactions~\cite{he2024can}.

 In real-world scenarios, users often ask a series of interrelated questions within a single query, expecting to obtain a comprehensive and precise response for each question, as illustrated in Figure~\ref{fig:compound-example}.
-We refer to this as Compound Questions, which include multiple sub-questions within a single turn.
-These sub-questions may be correlated as discussed in Section~\ref{sec:cq_type}.
+We refer to this as \textbf{Compound Questions}, which are queries that contain multiple sub-questions within one turn and may be correlated (Section~\ref{sec:cq_type}).
 This question format is common in human-AI interactions and agent-based scenarios, where tasks are decomposed into sub-instructions that require individual responses.
-While humans can effectively address compound questions by answering each sub-question separately without omission or interference, LLMs face challenges such as identification of sub-questions and the elliptical phenomena in natural language \citep{van19elipsis}.
-The presence of adjacent questions and answers can induce the LLMs to focus on the former context while ignoring the unanswered sub-questions and their context.
-It has been shown that LLMs are susceptible to irrelevant context, suggesting that they may also be influenced by other sub-questions and their answers~\citep{wu2024easily}.
+While humans can effectively address compound questions by answering each sub-question separately without omission or interference, LLMs face challenges such as identification of sub-questions and the elliptical phenomena in natural language \cite{van19elipsis}.
+Adjacent questions and answers can cause LLMs to focus on earlier context while overlooking unanswered sub-questions.
+Since LLMs are susceptible to irrelevant context, they may also be influenced by other sub-questions~\cite{wu2024easily}.

-Recent studies explore the performance of LLMs in handling multiple-problem tasks~\citep{wang2024evaluating} and sequential instruction following~\citep{chen2024sifo}, finding that multi-problem hints significantly reduce inference costs.
-However, these studies primarily focus on classification tasks or fixed-answer tasks.
-In contrast, our study emphasizes real-world QA scenarios, with a particular focus on open-ended QA tasks.